mlibrary/about-publishing/src/content/features/reading-the-2020-presidential-election.md

           [Listen to 'The role of young voters in 2020' on MPR News](https://www.mprnews.org/episode/2020/04/27/the-role-of-young-voters-in-2020)\

           [Listen to the discussion on 'The Politics of Millennials' on New Books](https://newbooksnetwork.com/stella-m-rouse-and-ashley-d-ross-the-politics-of-millennials-political-beliefs-and-policy-preferences-of-americas-most-diverse-generation-u-michigan-press-2018/)
-      - type: spacer
-        spacer: Spacer
-      - type: quote_slider
-        book: The Politics of American Jews
-        quote:
-          quote: Their politics of tradition is based on their recognition that they have prospered under the politics and economics of a liberal pluralistic society.
-          name: First Last
-          title: Title
-        slides:
-          - image: /assets/ballot-box.jpg
-            image_alt: silhouette image of a vote being cast into a ballot box
-            title: ""
-            text: The Jewish vote changed from Republican to Democrat in the 1920s
-          - image: ""
-            image_alt: ""
-            title: Most Jews have incorporated being Democratic in to their social identity as Jews.
-          - image: ""
-            image_alt: ""
-            title: ""
-            text: Values-based, minority consciousness, as well as strong historical memory as immigrants-to-Americans keeps the Jewish vote primarily Democratic
     id: debate-section
 related_stories:
   - Adding Diversity to the Data Mix